 What do those fees pay for?
-In many cases, routine clerical work.
+In many instances, routine clerical work.
 Few estates require more than that.
 Heirs of small, five-figure estates may be allowed to claim property through affidavit, but this convenience isn’t extended for larger estates.

-So, how you can exempt more of your assets from probate and its costs?
+So, how can you exempt more of your assets from probate and its costs?
 Here are some ideas.

 Joint accounts.
 Married couples may hold property as a joint tenancy.
 Jointly titled property includes a right of survivorship and is not subject to probate.
 It simply goes to the surviving spouse when one spouse passes.
 Some states allow a variation called tenancy by the entirety, in which married spouses each own an undivided interest in property with the right of survivorship (they need consent from the other spouse to transfer their ownership interest in the property).
 A few states allow community property with right of survivorship; assets titled in this way also skip the probate process.2,3

 Joint accounts can still face legal challenges.
 A potential heir to assets in a jointly held bank account may claim that it is not a “true” joint account, but a “convenience account” where a second accountholder was added just for financial expediency.
 Also, a joint account arrangement with right of survivorship may be found inconsistent with an estate plan.4

 POD & TOD accounts.
 Payable-on-death and transfer-on-death forms are used to permit easy transfer of bank accounts and securities (and even motor vehicles, in a few states).
 As long as the original owner lives, the named beneficiary has no rights to claim the account funds or the security.
 When the original owner passes away, all the named beneficiary has to do is bring his or her I.D. and valid proof of the original owner’s death to claim the assets or securities.5